hazelcast/hazelcast-jet/site/docs/get-started/installation.md

 docker run -it -v "$(pwd)"/examples:/examples hazelcast/hazelcast-jet jet -a 172.17.0.2 submit /examples/hello-world.jar
 ```

-The command basically mounts the local examples directory from the
+The command basically mounts the local `examples` directory from the
-distribution package to the container and uses Hazelcast Jet command-line
+`<jet_install_directory>` to the container and uses Hazelcast Jet command-line
 tool to submit the example JAR file to the cluster.

 After the job is submitted you should see this in the log output: